rundeck/docs/docs/learning/tutorial/terminology.md

 A project is a place within Rundeck to separate management activity.
 All Rundeck activities occur within the context of a project.
 Multiple projects can be maintained on the same Rundeck server.
 Projects are independent from one another, so you can use them to organize unrelated systems within a single Rundeck installation.
 This can be useful for managing different teams, infrastructures, environments or applications.

 ## Nodes
 A Node is a resource that is either a physical or virtual instance of a network accessible host.
 Nodes have a few basic attributes but a Node's attributes can be extended to include arbitrary named key/value pairs.
 Attributes typically describe the properties of a node or reflect the state of the node.
-One of a Node's built in attributes is called "tags" which is a list of classifications or categories about that Node.
+One of a Node's built in attributes is called "tags" which are a list of classifications or categories about that Node.

 ## Key Storage
 The Key Storage facility provides GUI backed by an [API](/api/rundeck-api.md#key-storage) to manage public, private keys and passwords.